iMovR Cadence Express Standing Desk Converter Review

 The iMovR Cadence Express Standing Desk Converter

-With so many new standing desk converters hitting the market it's hard to decide which one to adorn your desk with.
+With so many new standing desk converters hitting the market it’s hard to decide which one to adorn your desk with.
 Our advice?
-Start winnowing down the choices by first determining which style of workstation—post-and-base, z-lift, electric, or in the case of the Cadence Express and its big brother the original Cadence, hovering—you think you might prefer.
+Start winnowing down the choices by first determining which style of workstation—post-and-base, z-lift, electric, or hovering—like iMovR’s Cadence line, which now includes the Cadence Express (current review), Cadence Plus, and Cadence Pro.

 Hovering sit-stand workstations place the work surface and monitor mount on an articulating arm that you can think of as an oversized monitor arm.
 Unlike more typical standing desk converters that take up the entire center of your desk top, these “hovering” workstations—like Humanscale’s Quickstand Lite, Ergotron’s Workfit-A and ESI’s Climb—preserve your desktop real estate and can easily be moved around a large three-dimensional space with just a light push.